Preston Road tube station

 Preston Road is a London Underground station in Preston Road in the London Borough of Brent.
 It is on the Metropolitan line between Northwick Park and Wembley Park stations, and is in London fare zone 4.
 It serves the local area of Preston in Wembley and parts of Kenton.

-It is served by "all stations" trains only (northbound fast and semi-fast trains do not stop at stations between Wembley Park and Harrow-on-the-Hill).
+The station is served by "all stations" trains only (northbound fast and semi-fast trains do not stop at stations between Wembley Park and Harrow-on-the-Hill).

 History

 The Metropolitan Railway was extended from to Harrow on 2 August 1880, but originally there were no stations between and Harrow.
 A station on the eastern side of the Preston Road bridge was opened on 21 May 1908, and was originally named Preston Road Halt for Uxendon and Kenton; it was later renamed Preston Road.
 During 1931–32, it was re-sited on the opposite side of the road bridge, and the work was carried out in two stages: the southbound platform was re-sited on 22 November 1931, and the northbound on 3 January 1932.